-Multi-stores such as corporate chains, franchises, buying groups and networks of stores require particular management that does not necessarily apply to single store operations.
+Multi-stores such as corporate chains, franchises, buying groups, and networks of stores require particular management that does not necessarily apply to single-store operations.
 The operational aspects of these businesses may not be so different when observed at an individual level, but as a whole, their scale and variability often call for unique management approaches.

-How can you efficiently mange a multi-store structure?
+How can you efficiently manage a multi-store structure?
 Multi-store management requires handling the managerial demands of several operations, each of which is typically very unique in one way or another.
 Due to this, keeping the operations in all these stores running smoothly can be especially demanding.

 It can be a little hard to realize the unique business benefits that proper multi-store management should offer if you fail to use the right approach.
-However, there are a number of ways you should manage sales, promotions, inventory, time and other things differently in a multi-store environment in order to achieve greater efficiency, reduced costs, and improved profitability.
-Here are our 10 tips to ensure your multi-store management is top notch.
+However, there are a number of ways you should manage sales, promotions, inventory, time, and other things differently in a multi-store environment in order to achieve greater efficiency, reduced costs, and improved profitability.
+Here are our 10 tips to ensure your multi-store management is top-notch.